johnblakey/rivers-simple-frontend/README.md

 If not passing, verify the same bug in local testing.
 Fix and start process again.

-If passing the test, merge the test branch into main.
+If passing the test, create pull request into main merge the test branch into main.
 Then create a tag.

 Note the last tag using the convention vx.y.z (e.g., v0.1.4) <https://github.com/johnblakey/rivers-simple-backend/tags> and create the next iteration of the tag of the new tested Docker Image with VS Code > Source Control > ... > Tags > Create Tag > v0.1.4 > "Describe new features or bugfixes"